 Emotion Regulation Module (Bendigo): Thursday 7th October- 4th November.
 5 - 6:30 pm

 Interpersonal Effectiveness Module (Gisborne): Tuesday 16th November- 14th December.
 4-5:30 pm.

 Interpersonal Effectiveness Module (Bendigo): Thursday 18th November- 16th December.
 5-6:30 pm.

-All our Group Programs are open for referral and you may be able to receive Medicare rebates if you have an existing Mental Health Care Plan from your GP.
+All our Group Programs are open for referral.
+The cost of each 5 week module is $300 and you may be able to receive Medicare rebates if you have an existing Mental Health Care Plan from your GP.

-Feel free to call or email us,and make an initial intake appointment with us to discuss what support you are needing and how we can help you.
+Feel free to call or email us to make an initial intake appointment with us to discuss what support you are needing and how we can help you.